cirosantilli/db/mysql.md

 Variables that control the server configuration.

 Those variables are set at startup depending on how `mysqld` is compiled and configured, but from 4.0.3 onwards they can also be modified without restarting the server via `SET` commands.

 List `mysqld` variables and values after reading the configuration files:

     mysqld --verbose --help

-##user-defined variable
+## User defined variable

 User defined variables are variables defined by clients on the server, which last only until the end of the current session.

 User defined variables must be prefixed by the at sign `@`.

 A user defined variable can be defined either via a `SET` command or inside another commands.

 Both `:=` and `=` are equivalent if `SET` is used.
 In other cases, such in a `SELECT`, `:=` is mandatory.

 User defined variables can be used anywhere other literals could.